 Take it slow.
 Take on small projects first and then when you have built up your confidence move on to larger ones.
 I have clipped pictures from magazines for years and keep them in a binder so when I get in a “creative mood” I pull out my dream book and get started.
 It helps to have a wonderful husband who understands the dream.

-Most used tool?
+The most used tool?

 Kreg jig – this thing is awesome.